The Complete Hits Collection: 1973–1997

-The Complete Hits Collection: 1973–1997 is a 4-disc greatest hits album by American Billy Joel.
+The Complete Hits Collection: 1973–1997 is a 4-disc greatest hits album by American musician Billy Joel.
 It was released on October 14, 1997, a boxed set was released that included all three Greatest Hits volumes as well as a fourth disc (entitled An Evening of Questions & Answers... & A Little Music) that contains live tracks and a Q&A with Joel.
 Originally available in a long box format, the box set is also available in a compact box format.